MuViCo/MuViCo/documentation/userguide.md

 ## Show mode page

-When you click on the **"Show mode"** button on the **edit presentation** page you will be directed to the show mode page which allows you to preview and control your presentation in real-time.
-Here, you can navigate through different screens and slides (indexes).
+When you click on the **"Show mode"** button on the **edit presentation** page you will be directed to the show mode page which allows you to view and control your presentation in real-time.
+Here you can open your screens and manually navigate between frames.

 ![Show mode](./images/showmode.png "Show mode")